Follow the link for Zimbabwe Covid-19 Latest Travel News.

 A fantastic alternative to dining at a restaurant is a ride on the Royal Livingstone Express.
 This is a formal and exquisite touring and dining experience aboard a classic steam train, which take you to the Victoria Falls Bridge and then through Mosi-oa-Tunya National Park.
 This is a 5-star dining experience which will not disappoint.

 Livingstone offers visitors a whole lot more, culturally - from visits to local villages, museums, historical and architectural sites, to high tea on the Livingstone Island or the Royal Livingstone Hotel.
 There are also a few art galleries and studios in Livingstone town.
+Click here for activities in Livingstone.

 Craft stores and curio markets offer a variety of products from sculptures and paintings to wall hangings and handmade jewellery (bracelets, earrings, and necklaces) with a cultural meaning.
 There is also a souvenir shop which sells postcards, local crafts and wall hangings.